dagger/dagger/docs/current/cloud/reference/741031-user-interface.md

 ## Runs

 A run is an invocation of a Dagger pipeline.
-Depending on your CI workflow configuration, you may see several runs for a single commit or single pull request.
+If you have many CI jobs configured to run for every pull/merge request or commit, you may see several runs for a single commit or single pull/merge request.

 The *All Runs* page lists available runs, as shown below: